Ljz2018/dataviz-project-CS573-proposal/README.md

  * Is there any correlation between the magnitude of earthquake and the depth of earthquake?
  * Are there any interesting patterns of the earthquakes at the region with the most seismic activity?
  * Make interactions such as:
-   - Brushing
+   - Brushing (to select cirlces)
-   - Zooming
+   - Zooming (to zoom in and zoom out on the map)
-   - Dragging
+   - Dragging (to rotate the map)

 ## Sketches